-With the financial hardships that many employees in the country face, there is no way to help your employees better manage their finances, than with wages on demand, sometimes referred to as earned wage access.
+With the financial hardships that many employees in the country face, there is no way to help your employees better manage their finances than with wages on demand, sometimes referred to as earned wage access.

 Wages on Demand services provide early access to part of an employee's paycheck for a small, flat fee.
-This means employees no longer need to pursue options such as using high-interest loans or worry about over-drafting bank accounts between paychecks.
+This means employees no longer need to pursue options such as using high-interest loans or worrying about over-drafting bank accounts between paychecks.

 Improved Employee Retention and Talent Attraction

 It's no secret that the more benefits you can offer to employees, the happier they'll be.
 Greater employee benefits also mean a better offer for potential new hires.
 That's why the largest benefit of wages on demand is improved employee retention and improved talent attraction.

 In fact, 89% of workers say they would be willing to stay at a company longer if the company offers earned wage access, while 79% of workers say they'd be willing to switch to an employer that offers earned wage access.

 Suffice to say, employees are looking for earned-wage access options.
 Businesses not offering wages on demand are simply putting themselves at a disadvantage.
 Not to mention offering wages on demand comes at no added cost to the employer.

 No More Advances on Pay

 Through wages on-demand services, employees can address short-term cash crunches between paychecks, avoiding late bill payments, and can do so 24/7.